Miner Overview

 There are two primary penalties in place for each miner:

-The Max Drawdown penalty and Martingale penalty help us detect the absolute and relative risks of a miner’s trading strategy in real time.
+The Max Drawdown penalty and Risk Profiling penalty help us detect the absolute and relative risks of a miner’s trading strategy in real time.

 Fees and Transaction Costs

 We want to simulate real costs of trading for our miners, to make signals from PTN more valuable outside our platform.
-To do this, we have incorporated two primary costs: Transaction Fees and Cost of Carry.
+To do this, we have incorporated three primary costs: Cost of Carry, Slippage, and Spread Fee.

 Cost of carry is reflective of real exchanges, and how they manage the cost of holding a position overnight.
 This rate changes depending on the asset class, the logic of which may be found in our proposal 4.